Cvmchoudhary/Mentor-Dashboard/README.md

 ## Prerequisites

-To enable mail sending functionality, make sure to create a .env file with the required credentials for the EMAIL and APP_PASS fields.
+To enable mail sending functionality, make sure to create a .env file with the required credentials for the EMAIL and APP_PASS (GMAIL) fields and place it in the backend folder.